Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Directed manifolds

 The following proposition shows that virtually all reasonable definitions of the hyperbolicity property are equivalent if $X$ is compact (in particular, the additional assumption that there is locally uniform lower bound for $\bfk_{(X,V)}$ is not needed).
 We merely say in that case that $(X,V)$ is {\em hyperbolic}.

-\claim 2.3.~Proposition|For an arbitrary directed manifold $(X,V)$, the Kobayashi-Royden infinitesimal metric $\bfk_{(X,V)}$ is upper semicontinuous on the total space of~$V$.
-If $X$ is compact, $(X,V)$ is infinitesimally hyperbolic if and only if there are no non constant entire curves $g:\bC\to X$ tangent to~$V$.
+\claim 2.3.~Proposition|For an arbitrary directed manifold $(X,V)$, the Kobayashi-Royden infinitesimal metric $\bfk_{(X,V)}$ is upper semi-continuous on the total space of~$V$.
+If $X$ is compact, $(X,V)$ is infinitesimally hyperbolic if and only if there are no entire curves $g:\bC\to X$ tangent to~$V$.
 In that case, $\bfk_{(X,V)}$ is a continuous $($and positive definite$)$ Finsler metric on~$V$. \endclaim

 \plainproof.
 The proof is almost identical to the standard proof for $\bfk_X$, for which we refer to Royden [Roy71, Roy74].
 One of the main ingredients is that one can find a Stein neighborhood of the graph of any analytic disk (thanks to a result of [Siu76], cf.\ also [Dem90a] for more general results).
 This allows to obtain ``free'' small deformations of any given analytic disk, as there are many holomorphic vector fields on a Stein manifold.